bazelbuild/bazel/site/docs/bazel-container.md

 ## Explore the Bazel container

-Start an interactive shell inside the Bazel container.
+If you haven't already, start an interactive shell inside the Bazel container.

 ```bash
 docker run -it --entrypoint=/bin/bash l.gcr.io/google/bazel:0.17.1